 I have worked as a School Counselor, AODA Prevention Educator, District Safe & Drug Free Schools Coordinator, and Prevention Consultant for a statewide education service agency.
 For a sampling of clients served, click here.

 Accomplishments include leading a team to develop an award-winning district crisis and safety plan and working with FEMA.
-I have appeared on WHDT News, Parent Talk Live radio, KKOB Radio, and in print articles, including 5 Experts Share Their Tips on School Emergency & Disaster Planning.
+I have appeared on WHDT News, Parent Talk Live radio, KKOB Radio, and in print articles, including 5 Experts Share Their Tips on School Emergency & Disaster Planning and Student Mental Health in Crisis: Are Schools Ready?
 My blog can be accessed here.